I-Stem/I-Stem.github.io/docs/getting-started.md

 ## Are you a developer?

-   Are you interested in what we do and want to help us in achieving our vision?
-Please have a look [here](introduction) to know more about the technical components that we have and how they are designed to solve the problem.
+   Are you interested in what we do and want to help us in achieving our vision? or Found something buggy?
+Please have a look [here](introduction) to know more about the technical components that we have,  how they are designed to solve the problem and how to report issues.

 ## See an issue with our documentation?